-You will design 4 lessons with a variety of goals and methods.
-These lessons will include all the components in the modified FSU Lesson Plan Rubric and will incorporate one or methods covered in this course.
-More information will be provided in class and choices of goals/methods can be found on the information sheet at the end of this syllabus.
-You MUST be prepared to share your lesson and your reflection in class.
+You will design and teach 3 lessons with a variety of goals and methods.
+These lessons will be designed using the course lesson plan template and will incorporate one or more methods covered in this course.
+Each lesson will focus on a different ELD level of students and should include oral language development/practice.
+Group/pair work is highly encouraged to achieve this oral language practice for each lesson.
+You will be expected to be prepared to share your lesson and reflection in class.
 This may take the form of a small group discussion or you may present your lesson and reflection to the whole group.
 It is very important to set up times to teach your students early on in order to be prepared for these discussions.

-You will design one lesson for each area (but you may combine areas in a lesson, for example, reading and vocabulary development).
-Lessons can be organized around content areas the students are experiencing in their general education classes, take the form of sheltered instruction, or be delivered in small groups depending on the need of the students.
-Oral language practice/development should always be embedded in each lesson and group work is highly encouraged as a way to do this.
+You will design one lesson for each bulleted topic.
+Lessons should be organized around content areas of math, science or social studies that the students are experiencing in their general education classes and may take the form of whole group instruction (if appropriate for the entire class), sheltered instruction, or be delivered in small groups depending on the need of the students.
+Ideally, the background knowledge and vocabulary lessons would take place prior to a general education lesson to support the students' understanding in the general education classroom.
+Oral language practice/development should always be embedded in each lesson and cooperative group work is highly encouraged as a way to do this.
 Which lesson you teach and when is up to you and your cooperating teacher as you should be designing lessons to best meet the needs of your students.
 It goes without saying that you must teach these lessons to ELs, although other students may be a part of the lessons as well.
 Finally, the grade levels of the students you are teaching should vary with each lesson.
 (For example, you may teach one lesson to kindergarten students and a different lesson to 5th grade students).
+Ideally, you will also teach to a variety of ELD levels.

 - Background knowledge development

 - Vocabulary development

-- Reading

-- Writing
+- Comprehension